-Sculpture is musician, Dan Hayhurst and visual artist, Reuben Sutherland.
-The duo’s unique DIY aesthetic unites audible and visible, physical and digital through exploratory practice in electronic music, video art and animation.
+Sculpture is musician, Dan Hayhurst and visual artist, Reuben Sutherland, whose work unites audible and visible, physical and digital through exploratory practice in electronic music, video art and animation.

-Sculpture’s polymedia live show is central to this process.
+Sculpture’s live A/V performances are central to this process.
 Utilizing an ever expanding library of zoetropic prints, Sutherland’s visual turntablism combines mechanical imaging technology with cutting-edge software based techniques in hallucinatory loops and jumps.
 There’s a clear connection with the chaotic physicality of Hayhurst’s approach to sonics – unstable permutations of tape loops, lo-fi electronics and digital sequences played with a battered reel to reel tape recorder, computer, walkman, sampler and FX units.

-Discovering spontaneous possibilities in the moment while assuming temporary forms of modern techno, analogue electronics, abstract film, sci-fi, pop, absurdist psychedelia, appropriative media collage, visual music and comic strips, their output is playful, unpredictable and multisensory.
+Discovering spontaneous possibilities in the moment while assuming temporary forms of modern techno, analogue electronics, abstract film, sci-fi, pop, absurdist psychedelia, visual music and comic strips, their output is playful, unpredictable and multisensory.

-Through 2015 and 2016 the duo released tapes on Phinery and Digital Death Records, an animated 8″ lathe cut postcard on Hasenbart Records, a 7″ animated disc, Zyprazol (Tapebox), and a 12″ zoetropic EP, Form Foam (Ana Ott).
+Through 2015 and 2016 Sculpture released tapes on Phinery and Digital Death Records, an animated 8″ lathe cut postcard on Hasenbart Records, a 7″ animated disc, Zyprazol (Tapebox), and a 12″ zoetropic EP, Form Foam (Ana Ott).

 Sculpture’s Membrane Pop LP was released in 2014 by Software, a label curated by Daniel Lopatin, AKA Oneohtrix Point Never.
 A live AV cassette/digital/video splice, Video Plot, followed in October.
 In January 2014, the duo’s self-released animated 7″ single, Plastic Infinite, became an instant cult artifact.